-Dual camera dash cams let you see everything that goes on both in front of your car and inside of your car, including if you get into an accident while working or if someone accuses you of misconduct.
+Dual camera dash cams let capture video of everything that goes on both in front of your car and inside of your car, including if you get into an accident while working or if someone accuses you of misconduct.

 A modern dash cam should be capable of reading the license plates of cars in front of you.
 This is important because it allows police officers to identify the vehicle owner.

 Your dash cam should have enough storage to record multiple rides.
 At a minimum, you want to be able to record at least a full shift.